How to Teach Large Multimodal Models New Skills

 \subsection{Single task fine-tuning}

-In Fig.~\ref{fig:teaser_new_new}, we show the learning and forgetting of tuning different components on one target task at a time, and then recording the performance for that target task and the average held-out performance.
+In Fig.~\mainref{fig:teaser_new_new}, we show the learning and forgetting of tuning different components on one target task at a time, and then recording the performance for that target task and the average held-out performance.
 In Tab.~\ref{tab:individual_test} we show the actual performance of each component by taking the delta based on the baseline (original model), ordered from least to most parameters.